 Beginning March 21, 2020 the Services to Students with Disabilities office will hold all appointments by phone, email, or Zoom.
 Our office at UH-183 is closed, but staff will be working remotely to fulfill all accommodations and service requests.
 Students registered with the Services to Students with Disabilities office can continue to meet with their counselors by email and through scheduled Zoom appointments.
 See our Hours of Operation.

 We can also be reached for questions by phone at 909.537.5238 or by email at email@example.com.
 The Services to Students with Disabilities office will be monitoring both email and voice messages to respond as quickly as possible to any inquires or requests.

-Because University policies continue to evolve in response to the changing situation, please bookmark the COVID-19 website for the latest information.
+University policies continually evolve in response to the changing situation.
+Please bookmark the COVID-19 website for the latest information.
 Services to Students with Disabilities staff is committed to remaining responsive to serving students, faculty, and staff; however, we may not have immediate answers to some questions.
-For our faculty and staff colleagues, please know we will remain equally available to collaborate with you by email, phone, and or Zoom during this time.
+For our faculty and staff colleagues, please know we will remain equally available to collaborate with you by email, phone, and/or Zoom during this time.